Laos LA-B2 Work Visa for Foreign Employees: Requirements, Process, and What Your Employer Needs to Do

 Renewal

 All three documents (visa, Work Permit, Stay Permit) are renewable for the duration of the employment contract.
-Confirm current renewal fees with the Consular Department, as the available official sources are not recently dated.
-Contracts for foreigners are valid for 12 months, renewable annually up to 5 years, with further extensions possible upon application.
+Foreign employment contracts in Laos are valid for 12 months, renewable annually up to 5 years, with further extensions possible upon application for specialists and management.

 Begin renewal well before your current documents expire.
 An expired visa places you in overstay status immediately, with no grace period.